 Ms. Lovell is one of a very few attorneys in Tennessee who has formed a Tennessee private trust company.
 In addition she advises families relative to the structure, operation, and best practices for private family offices and private family trust companies.

 Ms. Lovell received her J.D. degree from Vanderbilt University in 1988.
 She received a bachelor’s degree with highest honors from the University of Tennessee at Knoxville in 1985, where she was a member of Phi Beta Kappa.
 She has been listed in Woodward/White’s Best Lawyers in America in the area of Trusts & Estates since 2012 and Mid-South Super Lawyers in the area of Estate Planning and Probate since 2016.
+She is a Fellow of the American College of Trusts and Estate Counsel (ACTEC).

 - J.D., Vanderbilt University, 1988